Portuguese millionaire art collector detained in tax fraud probe

 Public prosecutors said more than 50 searches for evidence were under way, including in private homes, banks and the lawyer’s office in Lisbon, Sesimbra and Funchal, a city on the archipelago of Madeira where Berardo is originally from.

-The police said that in total Berardo had accumulated nearly a billion euros in debt to three Portuguese banks - CGD, Novo Banco and Millennium BCP (BCP.LS), which filed a joint lawsuit in 2019 in an attempt to recover the debts.
+The police said that in total Berardo had accumulated nearly a billion euros in debt to three Portuguese banks - CGD, Novo Banco and Millennium BCP, which filed a joint lawsuit in 2019 in an attempt to recover the debts.

 The banks seized the art collection from the Museu Colecao Berardo in Lisbon in 2019 as collateral, and handed over the safeguarding of the works to the state.
 The museum continues to operate.
 Berardo continues to own other collections.